smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ③ Select the version of the table template.

-④ Create a new version of the template.
+④ Create a new version of the table template.

 ⑤ Delete the corresponding version of the template.